RevoltPW/pomodoro-timer/README.md

    ```sh
    alias pomodoro='nohup python3 /path/to/pomodoro-timer/pomodoro.py > /path/to/pomodoro-timer/pomodoro.log 2>&1 &'
    ```
-    - We use the nohup command to run the script detached from the console:
+    - `nohup`: Command run the script detached from the console.
-    - nohup: Runs the command such that it ignores the hangup signal.
-    - python3 pomodoro.py: The command to run your Python script.
+    - `python3 pomodoro.py`: To run your Python script.
-    - > pomodoro.log: Redirects the standard output to pomodoro.log.
+    - `pomodoro.log`: Redirects the standard output to pomodoro.log.
-    - 2>&1: Redirects the standard error to the same file descriptor as standard output.
+    - `2>&1`: Redirects the standard error to the same file descriptor as standard output.
-    - &: Runs the command in the background.
+    - `&`: Runs the command in the background.

 3. **Source `.bashrc_aliases`**:
    ```sh